Ferencvárosi TC–Újpest FC rivalry: 2001-2015: Ferencváros' relegation, 60th Újpest victory

 in December 2015, Újpest defeated Ferencváros away 0–1.
 This was the first home loss FTC incurred in the league since the inauguration of their new stadium, Groupama Arena, in August 2014.
-This would also be the only home game Ferencváros lost throughout the entire campaign, as they won their first league title in 12 years.

-The purple and whites have not recorded a single victory over FTC ever since.
+This would also be the only home game Ferencváros lost throughout the entire campaign, as they won their first league title in 12 years. Újpest have not recorded a single victory over FTC ever since.

 2015- : Magyar Kupa-Final, Record-winning Ferencváros, winless Újpest

-In May 2016, Ferencváros beat Újpest 1‐0 in the Hungarian cup final, with a goal by Zoltán Gera.
+On 7 May 2016, Ferencváros beat Újpest 1‐0 in the Hungarian cup final at the Groupama Aréna, with a goal by Zoltán Gera.
+The referee was Zoltán Iványi.

-In May 2017 Ferencváros defeated Újpest 2-0 at Üllői Út, with goals from Hajnal and Varga.
-The victory meant the green and whites recorded their 100th victory over Újpest in the league.
+In May 2017, Ferencváros defeated Újpest 2-0 at Üllői Út, with goals from Hajnal and Varga.
+The victory meant Ferencváros recorded their 100th victory over Újpest in the league.

-In 2018, both teams finished within the top 3 for the first time since 2004, as FTC finished 2nd, while Újpest finished 3rd.
+In 2018, both teams finished within the top three for the first time since 2004, as FTC finished second, while Újpest finished third.

-In 2021 Ferencváros won their 32nd championship.
-They confirmed their status as champions on Matchday 30 against Újpest, defeating the purple and whites 3-0.
+In 2021, Ferencváros won their 32nd championship.
+They confirmed their status as champions in game 30 against Újpest, defeating Újpest 3-0.